Covid 19 coronavirus: Auckland managed isolation Rydges hotel evacuated

 "They were all wearing masks, and three defence personnel counted everyone on and off the bus," the witness said.

-Hotel staff including a fire warden, also wearing masks, were supervising the guests in and out of the hotel.
+Hotel staff, including a fire warden, also wearing masks, supervised the guests in and out of the hotel.

 "Several of the evacuees looked fairly excited by the brief break in their quarantine routine," said the witness.